 Berth No. 3 has two separate piping systems and associated submarine hoses; 3C (clean) for light oils (primarily gasoline, diesel and jet fuels) and 3B (black) for crude oil and black fuel oils.
 In Berth 3C, a 16in submarine pipeline and a 12in submarine circulation pipeline are attached to 245ft of submarine hose, the last link of which is a 12in over-the-rail hose.
-Berth 3B has a 26in pipeline, and a 12in circulation pipeline also attached to 240ft of submarine hose with a 12in over-the-rail hose.
+Berth 3B has a 26in pipeline, and a 12in circulation pipeline also attached to 240ft of submarine hose.